 Look at the URLs

-URL analysis is important.
+URL analysis is essential.

 Title Tags